Best Putters For High Handicappers 2026: Tested And Reviewed

 Putting is often the make or break piece of the game of golf that can either help you to love the game, or never want to play again.
 Finding a putter that you love and can rely on is the first step to making more putts and having more fun.
 Just ask Danielle Kang, who travels with her putter in a rifle case just in case the rest of her clubs are lost by an airline!

-Our hope is that we have pointed you in the right direction, and that you find the putter that you can rely on in every clutch situation down the road.
+Our hope is that we have helped you find the right putter that you can rely on in every clutch situation down the road.
 We filtered through, tested, eliminated, and scrutinized some of the most talked about putters on the market in order to compile our list of the best putters for high handicappers, and we are confident that you will love one of them!

 RELATED: Perfect Practice Putting Mat Review